- Two-generation practices

 The heart of NCFL's work lies in its dedication to working with community partners to develop model programs and innovative laboratories that advance family literacy.
-Here are some of NCFL's current programs that are leading the way.
+We lead and work with learners, administrators, teachers, librarians, policymakers, philanthropists, and advocates.
+Here are some of NCFL's current programs that are leading the way:

 PROFESSIONAL DEVELOPMENT & EXPERTISE

 Building a more literate nation takes a nation of empowered, well-informed educators.
-NCFL helps family literacy practitioners aid families in need by providing the latest in professional development and best practice expertise.
+NCFL helps family literacy and learning practitioners aid families in need by providing the latest in professional development and best practice expertise.

-Training — NCFL continues to offer our expertise to train and empower others with the best in family literacy practices.
-Since 1989, NCFL has trained upwards of 150,000 practitioners, educators and volunteers to become stronger and more prepared to help families face their challenges.
+Training — NCFL continues to offer our expertise to train and empower individuals and organizations to become stronger and more prepared to help families face their challenges.
+Since 1989, NCFL has trained more than 150,000 family literacy and learning practitioners, educators and volunteers, including

 Many of NCFL's initiatives and resources are based on the latest in research conducted by NCFL staff.
 We are often called upon by the federal government to lend our expertise to high-level research projects that support literacy and learning.